-There’s an unlimited number of topics that spiritual psychology can explore – it all depends on what your needs are in the moment.
+There’s an unlimited number of topics that spiritual psychology explores and can help you deepen your experience with – it all depends on what your needs are at the moment.

 But Aren’t Psychology and Spirituality Totally Incompatible?

-When we quickly glance at the two, they’re like awkward strangers trying to talk to each other in two completely foreign languages.
+When we quickly glance at the two fields of psychology and spirituality, they kind of look like two awkward strangers trying to talk to each other in completely foreign languages.

 In fact, the very word “psychology” comes from the root words psykhē meaning “breath, spirit, soul” and logia meaning “study of.”
-Therefore, the original meaning of psychology was as a study of the soul.
-That’s a far cry from the secularized clinical mind-centered psychology of this modern world!
+Therefore, the original meaning of psychology was the study of the soul.
+That definition is a far cry from the secularized clinical mind-centered psychology of this modern world!

 Furthermore, psychology and spirituality mirror what we all possess within: a mind and soul (or spirit).
-Why then should they be separate?
-What benefit is it to keep these two innate aspects of us apart?
+Why, then, should they be separate?
+What benefit is it to keep these two innate aspects of us – the psyche and the spirit – apart?

 As poet Mark Nepo writes,